Experience Beyond the Product

 When a customer enters the store, they must feel that their presence is important.
 Employees must demonstrate an interest in helping them with their shopping so that they receive personalized service.
 A customer who has only been listened to will already have the impression of a good experience.

 When a customer takes the time to go to the store, it is often to receive good service as well as expert advice.
 It is here that product knowledge is essential.
 These customers want to make the best choice and it is often the lack of knowledge of the different products that make them undecided about their choice.
-By giving them your advice and opinions, you save the client time while reassuring them in their decision.
+By giving them your advice and opinions, you save the client time while reassuring them of their decision.

 Experiencing the Brand